 New York City's Department of Education blocked Google Images last month for what it called objectionable content but later left it up to schools whether to allow it.

 The Pinellas County School Board in Florida voted unanimously to block teachers from communicating with students via Facebook or Twitter, even about school-related matters.
-The school board said it hopes to prevent the appearance of inappropriate contact
+The school board said it hopes to prevent the appearance of inappropriate

-between students and teachers via social media.
+contact between students and teachers via social media.

 This fall, a handful of schools and libraries across the USA plan to celebrate Banned Sites Day to draw attention to the issue, according to New Canaan (Conn.)
 High School librarian Michelle Luhtala.
 The day was her idea.
-She says the same issues of
+She says the same issues

-denies kids the chance to practice sharing their knowledge with the real world in a supervised setting.
+in schools denies kids the chance to practice sharing their knowledge with the real world in a supervised setting.

 Australian attorneys-generals are discussing ways to give parents access to their kids' Facebook profiles.
 They will also examine an 18+ Facebook age limit.